 Domains.
 For our evaluation, we compiled a suite of test domains for continual RL that are amenable to hierarchichal decomposition and challenging for SOTA methods.
 We then created versions of these problems that are significantly larger than prior investigations to evaluate whether the presented approaches are able to push the limits of scope and scalability of continual RL.
-Our investigation focused on stochastic versions of the following domains with continuous or hybrid states: (1) Maze World (Ramesh, Tomar, and Ravindran 2019): An agent navigates through randomly placed wall obstacles to reach the goal; (2) Four Rooms World (Sutton, Precup, and Singh 1999): An agent moves within and between rooms via hallways to reach the goal; (3) Office World (Icarte et al. 2018): An agent collects coffee and mail from different rooms and delivers them to an office; (4) Taxi World (Dietterich 2000): A taxi picks up a passenger from its pickup location and them drops off at the destination; (5) Minecraft (Andreas, Klein, and Levine 2017): An agent mines different resources, builds intermediate tools, and uses them to craft an axe.
+Our investigation focused on stochastic versions of the following domains with continuous or hybrid states: (1) Maze World (Ramesh, Tomar, and Ravindran 2019): An agent needs to navigate through randomly placed wall obstacles to reach the goal; (2) Four Rooms World (Sutton, Precup, and Singh 1999): An agent must move within and between rooms via hallways to reach the goal; (3) Office World (Icarte et al. 2018): An agent needs to collect coffee and mail from different rooms and deliver them to an office; (4) Taxi World (Dietterich 2000): A taxi needs to pick up a passenger from its pickup location and drop them off at their destination; (5) Minecraft (James, Rosman, and Konidaris 2022): An agent must find and mine relevant resources, build intermediate tools, and use them to craft an iron or stone axe.

 Baselines.
-We selected the best-performing contemporary methods that do not require any hand-engineered abstractions or action hierarchies as baselines to match the absence of such requirements in our approach: (1) Option-Critic (Bacon, Harb, and Precup 2017): This gradient-based method learns option policies and termination conditions end-to-end for transfer.
-(2) CAT+RL (Dadvar, Nayyar, and Srivastava 2023): This top-to-down abstraction refinement method dynamically learns state abstractions during RL.
-(3) PPO (Schulman et al. 2017): This policy-gradient Deep RL method progressively learns latent state abstractions through neural network layers.
+We selected the best-performing contemporary methods that do not require any hand-engineered abstractions or action hierarchies as baselines to match the absence of such requirements in our approach: (1) Option-Critic (Bacon, Harb, and Precup 2017) is an end-to-end gradient-based method that learns and transfers option policies and termination conditions; (2) CAT+RL (Dadvar, Nayyar, and Srivastava 2023) is a top-to-down abstraction refinement method that dynamically learns state abstractions during RL; and (3) PPO (Schulman et al. 2017) is a policy-gradient Deep RL method that progressively learns latent state abstractions through neural network layers.

 Hyperparameters.
 A key strength of CHiRP over baselines is that it requires only five additional hyperparameters beyond standard RL parameters (e.g., decay, learning rate), unlike SOTA DRL methods that need extensive tuning and significant effort in network architecture design.
-Throughout our experiments, we intuitively set $\delta{thre} = 0$ and $\sigma{thre} \sim 1$ to minimize hyperparameter tuning.
+Throughout our experiments, we intuitively set $\delta{thre}=0$ and $\sigma{thre}\sim 1$ to minimize hyperparameter tuning.
 These values are robust across domains, preventing options from being too small or numerous.
-We use a limited set of values for $k{cap}$ , $s{factor}$ , and $e{max}$ parameters across different domains to adaptively control the training of an option's policy and CAT.
+We use a limited set of values for k{cap} , s{factor} , and e{max} parameters across domains to adaptively control the training of an option's policy and CAT.
 All parameters are set to the same values across a continual stream of tasks.
-Details on the used hyperparameters for CHiRP and the baselines are provided in the appendix.

 Evaluation setting and metrics.
 We evaluate in a continual RL setting where an agent needs to adapt to changes in initial states, goal states, transition and reward functions.
 For each domain, 20 tasks are randomly sampled sequentially from a distribution.
-Each approach is given a budget of $\mathcal{H}$ timesteps per task before moving to the next task.
+Each approach is provided a fixed budget of $\mathcal H$ timesteps per task before moving on to the next task.
 Due to stochasticity and lack of transition models, a task is considered solved if the agent achieves the goal $\geq 90\%$ of the time among 100 independent evaluation runs of the learned policy.
 We report the fraction of tasks solved within the total allocated timesteps for each approach.
-This includes all the interactions, option endpoints, and option policies.
-Results are averaged, and standard deviations are computed from 10 independent trials across the entire problem stream.
+The reported timesteps include all the interactions with the environment used for learning state abstractions, option endpoints, and option policies.
+Results are averaged from 10 independent trials across the entire problem stream.